Long Live the Beach

-Upcoming information expected from the Town will include an interactive map of the project area, a project progress and estimated timeline and FAQ/Answer Sheet with project details.
-For more information, please refer to the Town of Oak Island's Beach Nourishment Project page of its website.
+An interactive map of the project area, project progress and estimated timeline and FAQ/Answer Sheet with project details may be found on the Town of Oak Island's Beach Nourishment Project page of its website.

 The Town of Oak Island needs your help in ensuring an enjoyable beach experience for everyone.
 With that said, please follow the Town's full list of rules as shown below.